npcole/npyscreen/docs/source/widgets.rst

   You should probably give each widget a name (a string).
 Where appropriate, it will be used as the label of the widget.

 *relx=*, *rely=*
    The position of the widget on the Form is controlled by relx and rely integers.
 You don't have to specify them, in which case the form will do its best to decide where to put the widget.
-You can specify only one or the other if you so choose (eg. you probably don't usually need to specify relx).
+You can specify only one or the other if you so choose (eg. you probably don't usually need to specify relx).  *New in Version 4.3.0*: if you give a negative value for rely or relx, the widget will be positioned relative to the bottom or right hand side of the Form.
+If the form is resized, npyscreen will do its best to keep the widget in place.

 *width=*, *height=*, *max_width=*, *max_height=*
    By default, widgets will expand to fill all available space to the right and downwards, unless that would not make sense - for example single lines of text do not need moe than one line, and so don't claim more than one.
 To alter the size of a widget, therefore, specify a different *max_width* or *max_height*.
 It is probably better to use the max\_ versions - these will not raise an error if space is getting tight and you specify too much, but will try to squash the widget into remaining space.